arista-eosplus/rbeapi/README.md

   ``rake all_rpms`` then follow the ``swix create`` instructions at the end.

 # Testing
 The rbeapi library provides spec tests.
+To run the spec tests, you will need to update the ``dut.conf`` file found in spec/fixtures.

 * To run the spec tests, run ``bundle exec rspec spec`` from the root of the rbeapi source folder.